alexandrabatrak/daily-planner/README.md

 > I _need_ a routine, but I cannot adhere to the planner even if my life depends on it

 _This app runs in the browser and features dynamically updated HTML and CSS powered by JavaScript/jQuery, Bootstrap and moment.js._
 **Accessible, convenient, awesome**.
-Tested in WebKit-based browsers.
-Since Firefox doesn't support the CSS selector `: has`, the result looks a bit different.
+Tested in Chrome, Opera and Firefox.

 ### Features: